mksachs/IcixUICC/README.md

 # Icix User Interface Coding Challenge Response

 This project is my response to the Icix user interface coding challenge.
-The challenge was to display
+The challenge was to display tabular data using Angular.js and to allow the user to transpose the data.
+There were optional challenges of loading the data from a file and displaying a map (the data is names and addresses) when an item is selected.
+This response covers all of these items.

+This project is built using the [angular-seed](https://github.com/angular/angular-seed).
+Most of the files come directly from this seed project.

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these